 With her energy, focus and awe-inspiring tumbling passes inside Anaheim Arena, the ten-time All-American and two-time Pac-12 Specialist of the Year crushed another routine to record the sixth perfect 10 of her incredible collegiate career.

 Oh, and this was only the second time she’d ever performed this floor routine in competition, too.

 The Seattle native sure wasn’t new to the gymnastics spotlight, but boy did her viral routine raise her stock across the country in a hurry.
 The video was viewed more than 750,000 times on YouTube in just the first two days, plus it was retweeted more than 116,000 times and had over 24 million more views on the UCLA gymnastics Twitter account.

-One year later, the Seattle native’s stunning routine has over 77 MILLION VIEWS on YouTube.
+One year later, the Seattle native’s stunning routine featuring some killer choreography and dance moves has over 130 MILLION VIEWS on YouTube.